A unified description of DGLAP, CSS, and BFKL: TMD factorization bridging large and small x: Introduction

+where $P_a$ and $P_b$ are the momenta of the two colliding hadrons such that the center of mass energy $E^2_{\rm cm} = 2 P^-_a P^+_b$.
+A parameter $y_n$ encodes scheme dependence and is usually chosen as $y_n=0$.

-where $Q$ is an invariant mass of the final state, $y$ is its rapidity, and $q_\perp$ is the measured transverse momentum.\footnote{We use the following notation $q_\perp b_\perp \equiv q_m b_m$.} For studies of the power corrections to the TMD factorization formula (\ref{int:TMDff}) see \cite{Balitsky:2017flc,Balitsky:2017gis,Ebert:2018gsn,Balitsky:2020jzt,Vladimirov:2023aot}.
+For studies of the power corrections to the TMD factorization formula (\ref{int:TMDff}) see \cite{Balitsky:2017flc,Balitsky:2017gis,Ebert:2018gsn,Balitsky:2020jzt,Vladimirov:2023aot}.
 The sum goes over partons participating in the hard scattering defined by a hard function $H_{ij}$.
 The transverse-momentum dependent parton distribution functions (TMDPDFs) depend on an impact parameter variable $b_\perp$, the Fourier conjugate to the measured transverse momentum $q_\perp$.
 The $x_a$ and $x_b$ are the longitudinal-momentum fractions of the colliding hadrons carried by the partons involved in the hard scattering.

 The functions in Eq. (\ref{int:TMDff}) depend on unphysical factorization scales, $\zeta$ and $\mu$, defining the separation of the dynamical modes in the TMD factorization scheme.
 Dependence on these parameters can be studied by perturbative methods and is governed by the anomalous dimensions $\gamma^i_\mu$ and $\gamma^i_\zeta$: